danielsobrado/CCDAK-Exam-Questions/Consumer/README.md

 ### High Watermark in Kafka

 The **high watermark (HW)** is a critical concept in Kafka, ensuring data consistency and reliability.
 It represents the offset of the last message that has been successfully replicated to all **In-Sync Replicas (ISR)** of a partition.

+### Metadata request

+When a consumer has the wrong partition leader, it sends a metadata request to any Kafka broker.
+The response includes metadata for each partition, grouped by topic:

+- **Leader**: The current leader broker's node ID for the partition (-1 if no leader exists).
+- **Replicas**: The alive slave brokers for the partition's leader.
+- **ISR**: The subset of caught-up replicas.
+- **Broker**: The node ID, hostname, and port of a Kafka broker.

 #### Key Points: